akleroy/phangs_imaging_scripts/README.md

 and I'll just refer to the top level thing as PHANGS/

-within PHANGS/ I have the following directories:
+within PHANGS/ and a couple other directories also checked by the scripts I have the following directories holding calibrated data:

 2013.1.00803.S
 2013.1.01161.S
+2015.1.00782.S
 2015.1.00925.S
 2015.1.00956.S
+2017.1.00392.S
+2017.1.00766.S
 2017.1.00886.L
+2018.1.01321.S
+2018.1.01651.S
+2018.A.00062.S
 Cycle1_650
 imaging
-raw

-For me, raw/ contains some subdirectories that hold 12m/ 7m/ tp/ data and I keep the tarballs here until I'm sure that I'm done with them.
-This isn't used by the scripts at all.
-You can do this however you want.

-The rest of the directories DO matter.
 These hold the uv data and are referenced in the imaging directory by

 ms_file_key.txt

 You need ms_file_key.txt to point to the calibrated uv data in order for the first part of the scripts to work.

-You could override the filename in read_ms_key(yourfilename) or you can just mimic the directory structure above.
-I suggest the latter.

-I keep a list of all the names of data sets and the associated galaxy and project in SCIENCE_GOAL_KEY.txt - I suggest that you reference this in setting things up.
+Note that in "stage_imaging.py" you can specify a root directory to search. ms_file_key.txt only needs to work relative to the roots that you supply in stage_imaging.py.

+You can hack the scripts to get around this, but the easiest thing is to just follow this approach.
+The option to specify the root directory in stage_imaging.py makes it pretty easy to do this.

 SETTING UP THE PIPELINE